 There is a popular myth that the root canal procedure is very painful.
 The pain patients typically associate with the root canal procedure commonly stems from the inflamed and infected tooth pulp.

 Patients feel relief from painful symptoms after their root canal treatment.
 For patients with dental anxiety, our dental care team will work with you on an individual basis to help you feel comfortable and relaxed while receiving your root canal.

 Should I get a root canal or have my tooth extracted?

 Whenever possible, our Apex dentists strive to preserve as much of the natural tooth as possible.
 Root canals allow your dentist to remove diseased tissue without compromising the entire tooth.
 A dental crown can be used to help stabilize the treated tooth.
 Tooth extraction treatment may be necessary if too much of the tooth structure has to be removed to restore oral health.

 Can I still get an infection after a root canal?

 If you experience severe pain lasting more than a few days, swelling visible inside or outside your mouth, or the return of your original painful symptoms, your infection may still be present.
 Contact your dentist or endodontist if the pain hasn’t gone away after a few days.
 We provide second opinions and restorative consultations.

 If you or a member of your family are experiencing discomfort due to tooth decay, please call (508) 506-1691.
-You can also schedule a dental consultation online.
+You can also request an appointment online.